GitTruongGiang/GitTruongGiang/README.md

 </p>

 Welcome to my personal profile!
-I am a student, part-time programmer.
-I just graduated from @CoderSchool.
+Currently I'm working for Medlang Fanatic.
 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/giang-coder/)!